IPoly students are invited to take summer enrichment courses on campus starting June 14, 2021.

 Students must submit an application in their 8th grade year to attend IPoly beginning in 9th grade.
 Students who are interested in transferring from another high school should submit a copy of their transcript to determine eligibility prior to submitting an application.

 Please click here for additional admissions information and application links.
-You may also call 909-839-2331 for further information, including how to set up a campus visit or shadow date for the student.
+You may also call 909-839-2331 for further information.